My wife can blame Fortnite.

 Without realizing, my upper torso began to undulate.

-My right (free) arm went into a repeat elbow pivot, karate chop motion.
+My right arm auto-animated in a repeat elbow pivot, karate chop motion.

 My head tilted to the left.
 My head tilted to the right.